 Maintaining a Neutral Thermal Environment in Extremely Low Birth Weight Infants

-Author Shantel White, DNP APRN MSN NNP-BC C-ELBW C-NNIC, discusses the importance of maintaining a neutral thermal environment in the extremely-low-birth-weight infants (ELBW).
+Author Shantel White, DNP APRN MSN NNP-BC C-ELBW C-NNIC, discusses the importance of maintaining a neutral thermal environment in extremely low birth weight infants (ELBW).
 Nursing interventions and implications are identified to decrease the incidence of temperature instability in the ELBW.